christopherhu00/MinigameMayhem/README.md

 https://adafruit.github.io/Adafruit_NeoPixel/html/index.html

 **When writing your Arduino code, make sure that it's done in a manner where the dimensions can easily be modified in case we end up changing how our grid is laid out.**

+**ALSO, PLEASE START A NEW BRANCH WHENEVER YOU'RE MAKING CHANGES.
+IF EVERYONE DIRECTLY COMMITS TO THE MASTER BRANCH, WE'LL GET MERGE CONFLICTS, WHICH ARE WAY MORE PAINFUL THAN YOU THINK**